joetorsney/blog/README.md

-This is my personal website (yeah we're doing it again)
+This is my personal website

 You can view projects I've worked on, and my blog where I will write about everything.